nweerasu/primer_pull/README.md

 ***

+## Publication Requirements
+To successfully publish your data in a manuscript you will have to upload and accession your demultiplexed FASTQ sequence files to an online repository.
+The easiest option is using the [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home).
+The files that will be required for upload will be the **zipped, demultiplexe** sample files in the `demultiplex_$group` folder, with the `$group` names as your different primers, and your samples.txt files.

+Additionally, you will have to provide information on the parameters used for filtering, merging, chimera-checking, taxonomy assignment, etc. from within dada2.
+Save your .R scripts for this purpose.

+***
 [<sup>1</sup>](#1) It is recommended to download a reliable text editor for your platform: [notepad++](https://notepad-plus-plus.org/) for Windows; [Sublime Text](https://www.sublimetext.com/) for Mac or Linux.

 [<sup>2</sup>](#2) ASVs are created through dada2, which are becoming increasingly popular over OTUs created by Mothur, QIIME and other demultiplexing pipelines.